SamuelRuiperezCampillo/F_Castells_S_Ruiperez-Campillo_et_al_CBM_2023_Omnipolar/README.md

 # F_Castells_S_Ruiperez-Campillo_et_al_CBM_2023_Omnipolar
 These repository contains the functions that compute the simulations and analysis of the omnipolar electrograms in high density catheters, corresponding to the publication: F. Castells, S. Ruipérez-Campillo et al., Computers in Biology and Medicine, 2023

-Any individual benefiting from any of this code must cite the work as: F. Castells, S. Ruiperez-Campillo, I. Segarra, R. Cervig ́on, R. Casado-Arroyo, J. Merino, J. Millet, Performance assessment of electrode configurations for the estimation of omnipolar electrograms from high density arrays, Computers in Biology and Medicine (2023).
+Any individual benefiting from any of this code must cite the work as (APA): Castells, F., Ruipérez-Campillo, S., Segarra, I., Cervigón, R., Casado-Arroyo, R., Merino, J. L., & Millet, J. (2023).
+Performance assessment of electrode configurations for the estimation of omnipolar electrograms from high density arrays.
+Computers in Biology and Medicine, 106604.

+BibTex:

+@article{castells2023performance,
+  title={Performance assessment of electrode configurations for the estimation of omnipolar electrograms from high density arrays}, author={Castells, Francisco and Ruip{\'e}rez-Campillo, Samuel and Segarra, Izan and Cervig{\'o}n, Raquel and Casado-Arroyo, Rub{\'e}n and Merino, Jos{\'e} Luis and Millet, Jos{\'e}}, journal={Computers in Biology and Medicine}, pages={106604}, year={2023}, publisher={Elsevier}
+}

 Please read the description below for usage instructions.

 -------------------------------------------------------------------------------
 This package has been designed with the following objectives: